 The client needs to calculate their capital gain or loss from the trade of ETH to the NFT.

 £15,000 - £13,000 = £2000.
 The client made a capital gain of £2000 and may need to pay Capital Gains Tax if their net capital gain for the financial year is above the £12,300 allowance.

 As for the new NFT asset, the cost basis of the asset is £15,000, plus any allowable fees.

 Spending crypto on goods and services

-Spending crypto on goods or services is a disposal and therefore a gain or loss must be calculated.
+Spending crypto on goods or services is a disposal; therefore, a gain or loss must be calculated.

-As crypto moves closer towards mainstream adoption, there are many places investors may spend their crypto in the UK including via Shopify, Whole Foods, Microsoft and many more.
-As well as this, many crypto companies like Crypto.com and CoinJar offer crypto debit cards that allow investors to easily spend crypto at any major store.
+As crypto moves closer towards mainstream adoption, there are many places investors may spend their crypto in the UK, including via Shopify, Whole Foods, Microsoft and many more.
+As well as this, many crypto companies like Crypto.com and CoinJar offer crypto debit cards that allow investors to spend crypto at any major store easily.